 Revisions to the Florida Civil Rights Act: SB 120 & HB 45

-Proposed amendment to Florida Civil Rights Act of 1992 (FL Statutes 760.01-760.11 and 509.092), which prohibit the discrimination of persons based on race, color, religion, sex, pregnancy, national origin, age, handicap, or marital status.
-The revised bill will include persons whom are discriminated based on gender and sexual orientation as well.
+Proposed amendment to Florida Civil Rights Act of 1992 (FL Statutes 760.01-760.11 and 509.092), which prohibits the discrimination of persons based on race, color, religion, sex, pregnancy, national origin, age, handicap, or marital status.
+The revised bill will include persons who are discriminated based on gender and sexual orientation as well.
 There is some concern that the revised language of the bill will create the basis of some meritless claims against employers.

 Employer Access to Social Media Accounts: SB 186 & HB 635

-The proposed bill, if passed, would prohibit employers from requiring access to an employee’s social media account, unless such account is used primarily to conduct business for employer.
+The proposed bill, if passed, would prohibit employers from requiring access to an employee’s social media account, unless such account is used primarily to conduct business for the employer.

 Unemployment Compensation for Victims of Domestic Violence: SB 188 & HB 737